 The Plaintiff must complete the default and bring it to the Clerk’s Office for approval.
 You must enter the date the Defendant was served on this form; check the Affidavit of Service for the date if you do not remember.
 If Defendant was served by publication, the date of service is usually the last date listed under the publication dates on the Affidavit of Publication.

 FYI!If Defendant made an appearance in the case (in some way that would indicate Defendant planned to participate in the case, such as signing a waiver), you must send the Defendant a Three Day Notice of Intention to Enter Default Judgment after you get your default approved by the clerk.
-You must complete the form, file it, mail a copy to the Defendant, and file a Certificate of Mailing.
+Complete the form, file it, and mail a copy to the Defendant.

 Summary Disposition Request.
 If you want a Decree of Annulment without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
 These forms ask the judge to approve of the Decree of Annulment without a hearing.
 Only one party needs to complete these forms (usually the Plaintiff).